Rajpratik71/Mininet-wiki/MininetFAQ.md

 In each case, pressing =q= should quit the pager.

-Also see [MininetAPIDocumentation](MininetAPIDocumentation.html) for information on how to generate Mininet documentation in html format.
+Also see [MininetAPIDocumentation](MininetAPIDocumentation) for information on how to generate Mininet documentation in.md format.

 ### Which **versions of !OpenFlow** does Mininet support?